More about: 9 Best tours of Stockholm

 What will I see on this type of tour?

-The answer will depend on the experience you choose, but in general you'll get to know the local idiosyncrasy through the most representative sites of the Swedish capital as well as its gastronomy.
+The answer will depend on the experience you choose, although in general you'll get to know the local idiosyncrasy through the most representative sites of the Swedish capital and its gastronomy.
 If you choose the historical tours , you can learn about the Scandinavian peninsula's past through the information provided by expert local guides.

-On the other hand, if you plan to visit Stockholm in winter, on some tours you might even be able to see the Northern Lights, a natural phenomenon that attracts the attention of visitors because of its particular phosphorescence.
+On the other hand, if you plan to visit Stockholm in winter, on some tours you may even be able to see the Northern Lights, a natural phenomenon that attracts the attention of visitors due to its particular phosphorescence.

 If you plan to visit Stockholm during the high season months or for a short stay, it is advisable to book tours in advance.
-This will not only save you time and secure your place on the tours, but also save you money, as rates are often dynamic and you may be subject to increases for last-minute bookings.
+This will not only save you time and secure your place on the tours, but also save you money, as rates tend to be dynamic and you may be subject to increases for last-minute bookings.

-If you're planning to visit the Swedish capital during the winter, bear in mind that the thermometer is often below freezing and snowfall is frequent, so always pack winter clothing and check the weather before you leave your accommodation.
+If you're planning to visit the Swedish capital during the winter, bear in mind that the thermometer often reads below freezing and snowfall is frequent, so always pack winter clothing and remember to check the weather before you leave your accommodation.

-Why should you take a sightseeing tour in Stockholm?
+Why should you take a tour in Stockholm?

 Stockholm is a city that, if you wish, you can visit on your own, although it has a somewhat complicated layout and the local language makes the tours a little difficult, so I recommend that you opt for the guided alternatives, which will allow you to get to know this destination in depth, discover its best stories and get the most out of your trip.